fscorrupt/awesome-stars/README.md

 - [WJDDesigns/Ultra-Card](https://github.com/WJDDesigns/Ultra-Card) - A powerful modular card builder for Home Assistant that lets you create custom layouts with a professional page-builder interface.
 - [MelleD/lovelace-expander-card](https://github.com/MelleD/lovelace-expander-card) - Expander card for HomeAssistant
 - [Start9Labs/start-os](https://github.com/Start9Labs/start-os) - A graphical server OS optimized for self-hosting
 - [iuliandita/digarr](https://github.com/iuliandita/digarr) - AI-powered music discovery for your *arr stack.
-Analyzes listening history, discovers artists through a 7-stage AI pipeline, scores and ranks them, and learns from your feedback.
-Supports Lidarr, Spot
+Recommends artists and individual albums through a 7-stage AI pipeline, scores and ranks them, and learns from your feedback -- approve a single album w
 - [2GT-Media-Group-LLC/mikrotik-manager](https://github.com/2GT-Media-Group-LLC/mikrotik-manager) - A self-hosted, full-stack network management platform for MikroTik devices.
 Monitor, configure, and manage your entire MikroTik infrastructure — routers, switches, and wireless access points — from a
 - [nanocoai/nanoclaw](https://github.com/nanocoai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
 Connects to WhatsApp, Telegram, Slack, Discord, Gmail and other messaging apps,, has memory, scheduled jobs, and runs direct
 - [snapotter-hq/SnapOtter](https://github.com/snapotter-hq/SnapOtter) - Self-hosted file toolkit.
-150+ tools for images, video, audio, and documents.
+150+ tools for Image, PDF, Video, Audio, and Files.
 AI-powered, open source, fully offline.
 Your files stay yours.
 - [monkeytypegame/monkeytype](https://github.com/monkeytypegame/monkeytype) - The most customizable typing website with a minimalistic design and a ton of features.
 Test yourself in various modes, track your progress and improve your speed.
 - [CodeWithCJ/SparkyFitness](https://github.com/CodeWithCJ/SparkyFitness) - SparkyFitness: Built for Families.
 Powered by AI.
 Track food, fitness, water, and health — together.
 - [Pouzor/homelable](https://github.com/Pouzor/homelable) - Self-hosted homelab infrastructure visualizer — interactive network diagram with live status monitoring